Indezine Logo

 Figure 3: Styles and Formatting

-7. This will open the Styles and Formatting Task Pane, that you can see in Figure 4.
+7. Doing so will open the Styles and Formatting Task Pane, as shown in Figure 4, below.

 8. Styles and Formatting Task Pane